Ozzmosis: Promotion and release

 Three singles were released from Ozzmosis.
 The first was "Perry Mason" in November 1995, which reached number 23 on the UK Singles Chart and number three on the Billboard Mainstream Rock Songs chart.
-"See You on the Other Side", released on 9 January 1996, charted in the US at number five on the Mainstream Rock chart and in Sweden at number 59.
+"See You on the Other Side", send to US radio on 9 January 1996, charted at number five on the Mainstream Rock chart and released in Europe and Japan in late February.
+In Sweden it charted at number 59.
 The third and final single, "I Just Want You", charted in the UK at number 43 and in the US at number 24 on the Mainstream Rock chart.

 In support of the album, Osbourne and his band completed the Retirement Sucks!
 Tour, named in reference to Osbourne's previous tour, the No More Tours Tour, which was originally slated to be his last before his retirement from music.
 The tour started in Monterrey and Mexico City on 26–28 August.
 Speaking about his return to touring, Osbourne joked that "If you stayed at home, day in and day out, for 3 years with your wife and a house full of screaming kids, you'd want to get back out on the road too!"
 The tour continued through 1996.